Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-40010 was discovered in the Linux kernel, specifically affecting the AFS (Andrew File System) component.
-The vulnerability was disclosed on October 20, 2025, and involves a potential null pointer dereference in the afsputserver function (NVD).
+CVE-2025-40010 is a vulnerability discovered in the Linux kernel, specifically in the AFS (Andrew File System) component.
+The vulnerability was disclosed on October 20, 2025, affecting the afsputserver function.
+This security issue impacts various Linux distributions including Ubuntu, Debian, and their derivatives (NVD, Debian Tracker).

 Source: This report was generated using AI